 Archer Gear

-Archers are your main damage-dealing units.
-Boosting their lethality significantly increases kill counts.
+Archers are your main damage-dealers.
+Lethality directly increases kill counts.

 Priority Stats: Lethality > Attack > Health

-Why second?
-Once Infantry survive long enough, Archer lethality determines victory.
-Their Helmet is the lethality-primary piece โ it delivers the highest kill-count gain per resource spent.
+Once Infantry hold the line, Archer lethality determines victory.
+The Helmet is the lethality-primary piece — highest kill-count gain per resource spent.

 Cavalry Gear

-Cavalry are your mobile offensive force.
-With lethality upgrades, they contribute meaningfully in open field battles.
+Cavalry are your mobile offensive force, contributing most in open-field battles.

 Priority Stats: Lethality > Attack > Defence